 I do believe that Facebook is nothing but a theater of entertainment and it’s public demands to be entertained.
 Consequently, if you are not in the business of entertaining, then you shall by decree of the public and Facebook’s algorithm be completely ignored.
 So, you better bring something to the stage…whether that be living through your kids or grandkids, obsessively talking about food or your consumer lifestyle, escaping through puppy videos, pretending to be a scientist, philosopher, political analyst, moral judge or by trying to prove that you are the most fun and zany person in the world.

-We are all very aware that the Facebook doesn’t want its public to know the truth and for the most part, neither do we want to know the truth.
+We are all very aware that the Facebook doesn’t want its public to know the truth and, for the most part, neither do we want to know the truth.
 Rather, we want to be irritated, agitated, elated and congratulated on reducing ourselves to a consumer who can forget his or her own actual life and curate the illusion (profile) that our opinions and commentary have any leg (definitely not any sort of truth) to stand on.

-But given the depth, width and height of the silence from the crowd that I have experienced, one would assume the crowd, who I have tirelessly tried to engage, has got it all figured out and are living happy and healthy lives.
-Perhaps I might believe this except that I see what does get the crowd excited, and I see pure joy and excitement flow into a post announcing the opening of a donut shop in a town that is battling high rates of diet-related disease and sicknesses, limited access to organically grown fruits and vegetables, healthy meals and businesses that support and encourage a health community.
-It is clear given the reality of our world’s over consumption, the reality of our community’s over consumption and the reality of our own over consumption and the denial of those results on social media that something is amiss.
+But given the depth, width and height of the silence from the crowd that I have experienced, one should assume that the crowd, who I have tirelessly tried to engage, has got it all figured out and are living happy and healthy lives.
+Perhaps, I should believe this except that I see what does get the crowd excited, and I see pure joy and excitement flow into a post announcing the opening of a donut shop in a town that is battling high rates of diet-related disease and sicknesses, limited access to organically grown fruits and vegetables, healthy meals and businesses that support and encourage a health community.
+It is clear given the reality of our world’s over consumption, the reality of our community’s over consumption and the reality of our own over consumption and the denial of those results on social media that screams something is amiss.

 Though I am disturbed by the popular desire and acceptance for gluttonous consumption, I am not surprised to find it on a site that offers an endless feed and unfettered access to consuming.
 On a side not, what does surprise me is the political and moral commentary from people who say they are “Christian” but participate in the same consumer lifestyle that contradicts the Way, the Truth and the Life of Christ.
-Even more surprising than these posts is the unbridled enthusiasm that such contradictions unleash from the “christian” crowd.
+Even more surprising than these posts… is the unbridled enthusiasm that such contradictions unleash from the “christian” crowd.

 How do those, who believe they will be held accountable for idolatry, gluttony and every idle word, speak idle words condoning gluttony, idolatry and judgement?
 How does anyone read just the first few chapters of the gospel of Matthew and not be leveled by not only our lack of constraint but our rapacious appetites?